-Point-and-click adventure is a sub-genre of graphic adventure games where players use their mouse to interact with the environment, solve puzzles and have a jolly good conversation with quirky characters.
+Point-and-click adventures are a type of graphic adventure game where players use their mouse to interact with the environment, solve puzzles and have a jolly good conversation with quirky characters.

 Point-and-click adventure games on Android are hard to find, but the ones that are available will remind you of classic graphic adventure games you’ve played on your computer.
 Want to know more about them?
-Scroll down:
+Read on to find out!

-The game follows traditional point-and-click mechanics, with a hint system that assists you in getting out of frustrating situations - something which adventure games are famous for.
-Many scenes test your logic and may require you to combine items in your inventory to get past tricky levels.
-Dialogues tend to get boring at times, but play an important role in solving the mystery as they shed some light into the background of potential suspects.
+The game follows traditional point-and-click mechanics, with a hint system that assists you in getting out of frustrating situations—something which adventure games are famous for.
+Many scenes test your logic and may require you to combine items in your inventory to beat tricky levels.
+The dialogues tend to get boring at times, but they play an important role in solving the mystery, as they shed some light on the background of potential suspects.

 The graphics are top-notch and quite polished.
 Like a classic PC adventure game, Yesterday focuses on attention to detail and feels like a slick graphic adventure novel.
 The mature theme, violence and strong language may not be suitable for kids.
 It’s an adult-only game, and a rare one for a mobile platform.
 If you like murder mystery games, then you mustn’t miss this title.

 Fester Mudd will remind you of the good old SCUMM games like Maniac Mansion and Day of the Tentacle.
 The game’s pixilated visuals and verb/object design model will have adventure gamers feeling nostalgic about classic point-and-click games of the '90s.
 If you are new to adventure gaming, then you should play LucasArts games before enjoying this light-hearted adventure.